ljbade/wolf4sdl/README.txt

  - Linux
  - BSD variants

-Only little endian platforms like x86 are supported, yet.
+Only little endian platforms like x86, ARM and SH-4 are supported, yet.

 This port includes the OPL2 emulator from MAME, so you can not only hear the Adlib sounds but also music without any Adlib-compatible soundcards!